paigeshin/SwiftUIAdaptiveKit/README.md

 ### `.adaptiveHeight()`

-View Modifier proportionally resizing based on the height.
-You can add additional argument `width` when you want to resize your screen based on width.
+Type: View Modifier

+Base Default: height

+How it works: Proportionally resizing based on the height by default.

 ```swift
     VStack {